scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 **Quest** is a library that provides a standard API to search, publish and download data (both geographical and non-geographical) across multiple data sources including both local repositories and web based services.
 The library also allows provides tools to manipulate and manage the data that the user is working with.

-**Filigree** is a library version of the computational mesh generator from Aquaveo's XMS software suite [cite XMS].
+**Filigree** is a library version of the computational mesh generator from Aquaveo's XMS software suite [Aquaveo]_.
 It allows for the generation of high quality irregular triangular meshes that conform to the constraints set up by the user.

 In surveying the landscape of existing python tools to conduct environmental simulations entirely within a Jupyter notebook environment, four areas were found to be deficient: